Author, Educator, and Touring Bassist Danny Ziemann presents…

 Most importantly, I know what listening skills musicians need to have thriving careers...

-And I've helped TONS of them do it.
+And I've helped thousands of them do it.

 In my FCM 1-DAY INTENSIVE — modeled after my 9-month program — I'm here to help musicians embrace their potential and elevate their entire musical experience!